Longtime elementary school custodian becomes teacher at the same school after earning her GED

 “I am immensely proud of Isabel’s determination and commitment to furthering her education, obtaining her GED and transitioning into a paraprofessional role within Spring Valley,” Edwards said.
 “This achievement, especially while working full-time as our head custodian, and managing a family with three children, showcases her admirable dedication and serves as an inspiring example for others.”

-Isabel received her GED at a ceremony for M-C-C in June.
-She was offered a job as a teacher’s assistant at Spring Valley finishing up her last day as a custodian July 28 before starting her new job as an aide July 31.
+Navarro received her GED at a ceremony in June.
+Her last day as a custodian was July 28 before starting her new role as an aide at Spring Valley on July 31.

-“It’s been good, so so good,” Isabel said.
+“It’s been good -- so, so good,” Navarro said.
 “Every day is something new to learn not just for the kids but also for me, too, and I’m very happy to come in this way and share with my teachers and principals.
 They’ve been supportive for all my journey in my life.”

-Isabel is happy with her new position and is enjoying making a difference.

-She said she would like to eventually earn her teaching certificate and have a classroom of her own.
+She’s happy with her new position and enjoys making a difference.
+Navarro would eventually like to earn her teaching certificate and have a classroom of her own.

-Isabel hopes her story of overcoming the odds will inspire others to never give up on their dreams.

-“I want to try new opportunities for me, and I wanted to show myself that it’s never too late to keep learning and I wanted to show everybody that you still can do it.”